Zak Bagans Creates New Show ‘Help! My House Is Haunted!’ For Really Channel

 Zak Bagans, long-time Ghost Adventures co-host, created a new show called Help!
 My House Is Haunted! to premiere on the Really Channel.
 Best known for creating paranormal TV series and documentaries in the U.S., Zak Bagans decided to find a home in the U.K., as recently shared by the Really Channel website.
-According to Zak Bagans, his U.K. fan base is “incredibly awesome,” and he’s excited to create this new series, that’s reportedly set to air early in 2018.
+According to Zak Bagans, his U.K. fan base is “incredibly awesome,” and he’s excited to create this new series, that is reportedly set to air early in 2018.

 For nearly nine years, and through 13 entire seasons of Ghost Adventures, Zak Bagans, 39, has created a large fan base in the U.S., mainly through viewership of several paranormal series on the Travel Channel.
 Ghost Adventures has been Zak Bagans’ most successful paranormal creation to date, starting in 2008 on the Travel Channel as a spin-off series of the Syfy Channel documentary by the same name in 2006.
 Die-hard fans have remained loyal to Zak Bagans and Ghost Adventures, even after a sudden shake-up with the cast of co-hosts in late 2014, during Season 10, when Nick Groff announced that he would not be returning to Ghost Adventures, as previously reported by AXS.